Anthony-Gambale/Pygame-3D/README.md

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/2_traditional_rotate.png)
 *Figure 1: Traditional method for rotating camera.
 Computation scales with complexity of 3D models.*

-## The difference: plane modelling
+## The difference: robust plane modelling
 In my method, the screen plane is modelled in a more robust way.

 In a traditional 3D renderer, the screen plane must remain parallel to the xy plane at all times.
 However, if the plane is modelled more robustly, it is possible to perform matrix transformations on its components, as shown in Figure 2.
 This saves a large chunk of computation time.